GDrAnimal123/Flappybird/README.md

 - Probability (0 - 1) (flap if prob > 0.5)

-## How the bird improve on their decision-making?
+## How the bird improves on their decision-making?
 I make use of Genetic Algorithm:
 	-> Create population of birds (the more the faster the AI converges) -> Let it play with their own brain (making own's decision)